seanbutler/Seeds/ThrowingThings/article.md

-# Throw Perlin Noise Out

-_Sean Butler_
+# Throwing Things

+Sean Butler

 sean2.butler@uwe.ac.uk

-University of the West of England
+University of the West of England, Bristol, UK
-Bristol UK

----

 __I DON'T LIKE PERLIN NOISE__ There I said it.
 I feel better already!
 This improved feeling does perhaps come at the risk of committing procedural blasphemy[^1].
 Many procedural developers would say Perlin Noise is incredibly useful and, of course, they'd be right.

-## The Problem with Noise
+Its also quite complicated and for some developers opaque.

 As a multilayered, scaled, random-ish waveform Perlin Noise can be put to use in many ways.
-Clouds, Waves, Mountains, Islands, Caves, Lava Lamps, Economies, etc. Perlin & other similar noise systems generate these kinds of structures easily because they can generate an output with a repeating, but never quite the same pattern.
-One of the valuable aspect of the algorithm's output is that the variations in the data can all be of a similar scale.
-This similarity of scale allows us to use the output as a source for rolling hills or oceanic islands or other features which should all be different, but are created by the same processes so should be of similar scale.
+Clouds, Waves, Mountains, Islands, Caves, Lava Lamps, Economies, etc. Perlin & other similar noise systems generate these kinds of structures easily because they can produce an output with a repeating, but never quite the same pattern.
+One of the valuable aspect of these algorithm's output is that the variations in the data can all be of a similar scale.
+This similar scale allows us to use the output as a source for rolling hills or oceanic islands or other features which should all be different, but are created by the same processes so should be of related sizes.

-In their vanilla form, the landscapes generated from Perlin noise tend to have a characteristic shape.
+However, especially in their vanilla form, the landscapes generated from Perlin noise tend to have a characteristic shape.
 Luckily for us we can influence that shape.
 So, most developers put in additional manipulations to create the geographic structures we all enjoy.
 One particular way is to provide a variable increasing scale on the y-axis.
 This has the desirable effect of making the higher points of the landscape more pointy.
 Which more accurately matches the profiles of mountains and hills in the world around us.

 ![](./assets/Main_ridge_of_the_cuillin_in_skye_arp.png)